fgcz/ISCB2017/README.md

 - Which varieties are grown where?
 - Which aspects are important for growing this variety and not the other

+### Common Ground: (potentially on day 1)
+- How is your data "sampled"?
+- What is the N?
+- How is N defined?
+- How are outliers identified and handled?
+- How are missing values handled?
+- What statistics are used to analyze the data?

 ## Organisational issues: